makerdao/community/governance/polls/Proposal - Add FFT1-DROP as a new RWA Vault Type - June 7, 2021.md

 * [Protocol Engineering Core Unit Evaluation](https://forum.makerdao.com/t/rwa005-ff1drp-fft1-drop-mip22-token-protocol-engineering-domain-team-assessment/8417)
 * [Oracles Team Evaluation](https://forum.makerdao.com/t/rwa-005-fft1-drop-collateral-onboarding-oracle-assessment-mip10c3-sp31/8401)

+**Note: If this poll passes, the following executive vote will use a [Debt Ceiling](https://community-development.makerdao.com/en/learn/governance/param-debt-ceiling) of 5 million DAI.
+A future executive will be submitted to raise the Debt Ceiling to 15 million DAI after the addition of an Independent Director (if necessary).**

 ## Outcomes

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-* FFT1-DROP (Fortunafi DROP Token) will be onboarded in a future executive vote as the Protocol Engineering Core Unit's schedule allows.
+* FFT1-DROP (Fortunafi DROP Token) will be onboarded in a future executive vote as the Protocol Engineering Core Unit's schedule allows, **with a Debt Ceiling of 5 million DAI**.
 * It is expected that this executive vote will take place within 30 days of this poll passing, absent external factors.
 * If the executive vote passes, then these changes will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.
+* If the executive vote passes, a future executive vote is expected, asking to raise the Debt Ceiling to 15 million DAI following the addition of an Independent Director (if necessary).

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**